-- A. On a try or field goal, on or outside the 15-yard line, R's position is a yard or so to the rear and several yards to the side of the potential kicker, (favoring the L sideline), facing the kicker where R can see the ball when spotted for the kick and from which position R observes the two guards and the snapper within his line of vision.
+- A. On a try or field goal, R's position is a yard or so to the rear and several yards to the side of the potential kicker, (favoring the L sideline), facing the kicker where R can see the ball when spotted for the kick.
 Covers as usual if a run or pass.
-Assist in sideline coverage if run develops to vacated L's side.
+Assist in sideline coverage if run develops to L's vacated side.
 Signal score after being positive that requirements are met.
-Rule on roughing or running into the kicker and/or holder. - B. When it is obvious a kick will take place and a potential holder and potential kicker are not seven or more yards behind the neutral zone, the R will place an open hand on his chest, indicating to the U that Team A is not in a legal scrimmage kick formation. - C. Take position favoring L side.
-Responsible for action on or by two offensive linemen and up blocking back favoring the vacated L's side.
-Shift observation to contact between defensive players and protectors behind the line.
-After players go past your position, turn and move toward play to observe the entire picture for legal action by players of either team.
-Assist in goal line coverage if run develops to vacated L's side.
-Be alert for the snapper being fouled. - H D. Assume normal position as for any scrimmage play.
-Responsible for legality of snap and entire line of scrimmage.
-Quickly move to goal line if run develops.
+Rule on roughing or running into the kicker and/or holder. - B. When it is obvious a kick will take place and a potential holder and potential kicker are not seven or more yards behind the neutral zone, the R will place an open hand on his chest, indicating to the U that Team A is not in a legal scrimmage kick formation. - C. Adjust position to favor vacated L side.
+Adjust depth based on length of kick.
+Look down the line at the initial charge, checking blocks of offense and action by defensive players.
+Observe defensive linemen over snapper to avoid serious injury to snapper.
+Be aware of any illegal action by Team B players that are not stationary within one yard of their line of scrimmage and in a 3 or 4 point stance.
+Shift observations to contact between offensive and defensive players.
+Assist in goal line coverage if run develops to L's vacated side.